 Distributed Generation Legislation

-A Rhode Island Distributed Generation Growth Program will be filed shortly to establish a 160-megawatt, five-year program (four times the size of the current program) that will provide 20-year tariffed payments to a variety of distributed generation technologies.
+S-2690, the Distrivuted Generation Growth Program, is pending in the Rhode Island General Assembly.
+The bill would establish a 160-megawatt, five-year program (four times the size of the current program) that will provide 20-year tariffed payments to a variety of distributed generation technologies.
 It also includes provisions for the procurement of the remaining megawatts in the Rhode Island Renewable Energy Standard (RES) long term contracting program and would require a rate design review proceeding that could provide a forum for changes to the regulatory framework to advance grid modernization and support distributed energy resources.
 NECEC lead a very active Policy Committee Rhode Island Distributed Generation Working Group, working with National Grid and Conservation Law Foundation in Rhode Island, to develop the draft legislation.

 Rhode Island State Energy Plan